 • Trees as the subject of the first picture in the Series

 Because contributions of drawings to the DDS Archive have come from many psychiatric centers and from art therapists across the United States, a broad range of race and ethnicity is represented among the artists.

 DDS studies have been conducted in Japan, Canada, and the Netherlands.
-A new study is currently underway in Israel.
-Foreign language translations of the DDS protocol are available in Dutch, French, German, Spanish, and Japanese.
+A recent study (and complete ePacket translation) has been completed in Latvia.
+Foreign language translations of the basic DDS protocol are available in Dutch, French, German, Spanish, and Japanese.
 Translations into other languages are welcome.

 THE DDS ARCHIVE

 The original DDS Archive is housed in Alexandria, Virginia, a few miles from Washington, DC’s Reagan National Airport.
 The Archive includes approximately 1500 Series made by Controls and patients representing 30 clinical diagnoses (about 4500 pictures).
 It also contains Drawing Analysis Forms for most of the collection, and unpublished papers by DDS researchers.
 The DDS Archive is always interested in receiving carefully collected samples of five DDSs or more.
 See clearinghouse address below for details.